The Prize (1963 film): Production

 Paul Newman gave an interview to the New York Times during production on The Prize, and he insisted that actors should not accept a movie just based on a novel's status as a bestseller.
 He spoke from experience, having been panned in a film he took because the novel was a hit.
 The adapted screenplay was far more important to Newman.
 He said that he had not read Irving Wallace's novel and probably would not until filming was finished.
 "When you start doing a movie after you have read the book, you find you often have to detach yourself from the novel.
 You have to work to blot out your original ideas about the character.
 My attitude toward the character I am acting must not be cluttered by what I read in the book."

 Mark Robson had intended to film on location in the Grand Hôtel and the Stockholm Concert Hall, but as the popularity of Irving Wallace's novel grew, Swedes became wary of the production.
 Robson had to settle on sending a crew just to shoot exteriors of the locations.
 His other main concern was finding the right balance in the film, "The most dangerous thing in dealing with melodrama mixed with comedy is that the laughs may come at the wrong time...I have done comedy and I have done melodrama.
 But this is the first time I have had to worry about both in the same picture."

 Reception

 Bosley Crowther dismissed the film as a farrago that is "all just a bit too garbled, illogical and wild."
-He admired the director's ambition, "Well, at least it's a fastmoving picture.
+However, he conceded that "at least it's a fastmoving picture.
 Mark Robson, who directed, hasn't looked at a lot of old Alfred Hitchcock pictures, including 'The Lady Vanishes,' for naught."